 One of the best ways to combine improving your knowledge of xc with getting in front of colleges for cross country coaches is by taking advantage of cross country camps.
 These are great for interacting with a variety of coaches at cross country colleges and taking in all of that coaching knowledge.
 As a result of cross country camps, you can improve your xc ability throughout the rest of your time competing in boys and girls cross country in high school as well as during your time at one of the cross country colleges that you’re considering.

-Next College Student Athlete is an organization that has helped cross country runners and other athletes navigate the sometimes overwhelming path through the recruiting process.
+NCSA College Recruiting is an organization that has helped cross country runners and other athletes navigate the sometimes overwhelming path through the recruiting process.
 It’s been doing so since it was founded in 2000 by Chris Krause.
 He did not have access to an organization such as NCSA when he was a high school football player in the 1980s.
 Although he ultimately found his fit at Vanderbilt University, he wanted to ensure that those who followed in his footsteps would have assistance available.

 One way that NCSA did that was by becoming the first company to incorporate digital technology into a recruiting world that had been dependent on paper.
 It also provided a means for student-athletes to upload highlights videos so that coaches could see them in action a year before YouTube was created.
 Another feature that helps student-athletes and coaches both find good fits is its recruit match system.
 This focus on finding that fit also has so much to do with why 35,000 coaches are a part of the NCSA network.

 As a result of everything that NCSA has done for those involved with college athletics, it’s received top reviews, including a Google Reviews score of 4.9 out of 5.0 stars.
 Many of those reviewers are amongst the 150,000 student-athletes who utilized NCSA’s services en route to committing to a college team.
 If you’re looking to join them, fill out your free profile today.
-If you have any questions about it or what NCSA can offer you, call 866 495-5172.